SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/stand_alone_fof.rst

 The executable takes a parameter file as an argument.
-It will then read the snapshot specified in the parameter file and extract all the dark matter particles.
+It will then read the snapshot specified in the parameter file and extract all the dark matter particles by default.
 FOF is then run on these particles and a catalog of groups is written to disk.
 Additional particle types can be read and processed by the stand-alone FOF code by adding any of the following runtime parameters to the command line: